-For years, thousands of temporary workers and students living in Canada used a practice called “flagpoling” — briefly crossing the border into the United States at a land border crossing, then immediately turning around and re-entering Canada — to activate a new work permit or study permit issued inside Canada without waiting for processing.
-In 2024 and 2025, both CBSA and IRCC took steps to restrict or effectively end this practice.
-This guide explains what happened and what your alternatives are.
+For years, thousands of temporary workers and students living in Canada used a practice called "flagpoling", briefly crossing the border into the United States (or Saint-Pierre and Miquelon) at a land crossing, then immediately turning around and re-entering Canada, to activate a new work permit or study permit issued inside Canada without waiting for processing.
+On December 23, 2024, the Canada Border Services Agency (CBSA) ended this practice for work and study permits, and IRCC has since directed applicants to online processing.
+This guide explains what changed, who is still exempt, and what your alternatives are.
+It is educational information, not legal advice, and the rules can evolve, so verify the current position on canada.ca.

 What Was Flagpoling?